RV Interiors - updated June 2019

 Most Australian RVs have small windows to reduce heat build up inside the van.
 Imported RVs tend to come from colder climates that need all the sunlight they can get.
 Large windows, however, appeal to local buyers.
 More recently-made Australian RVs have increased window size to meet this need, relying instead on tinting and insulation to help control temperature.

 Most RV windows (except in most hired motor homes) are tinted and double-glazed.
 Hinges are usually at the top because side-opening window frames can distort more easily under vibration.
 Check that window seals are of good quality – the best ones are automotive seals.

 Window units will typically include built-in, adjustable blackout blinds and fly screens.
 Check that these are good quality, work smoothly and, if your sleep is affected by light, effectively block it.
-Ensure that windows in bathroom and bedroom areas offer adequately privacy.
+Ensure that windows in bathroom and bedroom areas offer adequate privacy.